 Includes tips & prices

 Should I bring someone with me?

 Ideally bringing another person with you will help your shoot go smoother.
 While one person is managing your pet, the other can be getting their attention with a squeaky toy for example.

 Can I bring more than one pet with me?

-One pet is included in the price of your session, however you can add up to 2 additional small pets to a session for an additional charge.
+You sure can.
+We can accommodate up to 4 small pets or 3 large ones.
 If you do bring more than one pet, you must bring an additional person with you to help.
 We will photograph one pet at a time and then all pets, if time allows.
 If you believe your pet(s) will find the shoot difficult, you may only want to bring one with you.

 IMPORTANT: If you are bringing more than one pet to a shoot, the pets MUST live together FULL TIME and get on.
 This is to ensure that all pets get on and behave in the company of each other.
 If the pets show any sign of aggression to the other pets present, the owners/handlers or photographer the shoot will be terminated immediately.
 Your pets must also both sit together on command.